menu icon

 But honestly, I love it so much that I make it year-round.
 My mom and I both stock up on bags of cranberries around the holidays and stick them straight into the freezer.

-Also, be sure to use a very large bowl to dump everything in from the food processor and stir it up.
+• You'll need a very large bowl to dump everything in from the food processor and stir it up.
+Definitely pull down that very big mixing bowl you rarely use cause you're gonna need it here.

 Enjoy!